 Businesses must use a range of email marketing platforms, customer data sets, tools, and techniques to reach the right audiences with the most relevant messages — directly in their inbox.
 Otherwise, they risk getting relegated to the Trash or Spam folder, Or, perhaps even worse, just being plain ignored.

-To help publishers and advertisers win over these personalization-hungry audiences, we’ll break down the top 3 personalized email marketing best practices.
+To help publishers and advertisers win over these personalization-hungry audiences, we’ll break down just what personalized email marketing entails, along with the top 3 personalized email marketing best practices.